Munera: A Blockchain-Native Donation Infrastructure

 5%

-1,500,000 tokens for internal contributors, subject to vesting.
+1,500,000 tokens allocated to internal contributors, subject to a vesting schedule.

 7.2 Internal Vesting Schedule